Facial expression and attributes recognition based on multi-task learning of lightweight neural networks: Introduction

-In this paper it is proposed to further simplify the training procedure to obtain lightweight but very accurate models.
-In particular, the network is pre-trained on large face identification dataset~\cite{cao2018vggface2}.
-In contrast to existing studies, we analyze more carefully cropped faces using precise regions at the output of face detectors without additional margins.
-It is demonstrated that though the face recognition quality becomes slightly worth when compared to training on larger facial regions, the fine-tuning of the resulted network leads to more accurate ethnicity classification on UTKFace (University of Tennessee, Knoxville Face Dataset)~\cite{zhang2017age} and emotion recognition on AffectNet dataset~\cite{mollahosseini2017affectnet}.
-Moreover, the features extracted by the latter network make it possible to achieve the state-of-the-art results among single models in video-based emotion recognition using AFEW (Acted Facial Expression In The Wild)~\cite{dhall2019emotiw} and VGAF (Video-level Group AFfect)~\cite{sharma2019automatic} datasets from EmotiW (Emotion Recognition in the Wild) 2019 and 2020 challenges.
-Details of implementation together with best snapshots of our models and Android demo application are publicly available\footnote{\url{https://github.com/HSE-asavchenko/face-emotion-recognition}}.
+The main contribution of this paper is a simplified training procedure that leads to the lightweight but very accurate CNN for multiple facial analysis tasks.
+The network is pre-trained on large facial dataset~\cite{cao2018vggface2}.
+In contrast to existing studies, it is proposed to classify carefully cropped faces using precise regions at the output of face detectors without additional margins.
+Though the face recognition quality becomes slightly worth when compared to training on larger facial regions, the fine-tuning of the resulted network leads to more accurate ethnicity classification and emotion recognition.
+Moreover, the features extracted by the latter network make it possible to achieve the state-of-the-art results among single models in video-based emotion recognition.
+The best trained models and Android demo application are publicly available\footnote{\url{https://github.com/HSE-asavchenko/face-emotion-recognition}}.
+The training code using Python 3.x with both TensorFlow 2.x and PyTorch 1.x frameworks is also available.
+Hence, are suitable for broad international interest and applications.